Partially collapsed hotel dining room in Santa Ponça showing structural damage and a cordoned-off area.

 In short: a worrying incident with a fortunate outcome.
 The facts are sparse: affected dining room, time, number of guests, two slightly injured, closure, structural inspection.
 But these facts need to be unpacked.

-Analysis: building age, maintenance and inspections become tangible here.
+Analysis: building age, maintenance and inspections become tangible here, as seen in other recent incidents such as the Medusa Beach rooftop terrace collapse.
 In older hotels, a ceiling structure that has borne loads for decades eventually becomes less reliable — especially if maintenance measures were carried out piecemeal or in ways that are not visible from the outside.
 Operators focus on occupancy, municipalities on tourism offers; this creates grey areas between necessary structural upkeep and economic calculation.
 What matters is who inspects regularly, who reports defects and how quickly such defects are remedied.

 What is usually missing in the public debate: first, transparency.
-For holidaymakers it is not apparent when a hotel was last structurally inspected or what maintenance requirements exist.
+For holidaymakers it is not apparent when a hotel was last structurally inspected or what maintenance requirements exist — a lack of clarity that recently contributed to the temporary closure of six venues in Cala Major after a crack was discovered in a load-bearing beam.
 Second, clear responsibilities: in many cases owner, operator and municipality are different actors — and insurance arrangements are hard for laypeople to understand.
 Third, the perspective of staff: cleaning personnel, service staff and local craftsmen often notice problems early, but are rarely consulted systematically.

 An everyday scene in Santa Ponsa: on Carrer de Gran Vía Puig Major taxis and minibuses stood the next day, cafés smelled of fried fish, guests with towels over their shoulders looked for shady spots, and nearby hotel employees discussed room allocations in calm voices.
 Between the normal tourist noise and the occasional siren there was the feeling that so much infrastructure in one place cannot function without regular upkeep.